Below are some Frequently-Asked-Questions for you and your Kippewa camper.

 If there is a positive case at camp, we will immediately test and screen every person in the pod and separate the pod from the rest of camp (dining, activities, etc.).
 In the following days we will begin twice-daily screenings (temperature checks and symptom screening).
 We will repeat PCR testing approximately 72 hours after the first test and continue consulting with health professionals moving forward.
 We will maintain ongoing communication with families throughout.

 Travel To/From Camp

-We will be asking the majority of our families to drive to camp.
-Minimizing risk of transmission in the days leading up to camp, first contact with campers, and the initial 5 days of each session, will be critical to successfully running Kippewa this summer.
-Shared transportation increases these risks.
-Transportation home will be offered similarly to previous seasons.
-By this point camp will be functioning as a larger pod so shared transportation will be possible.
-Further details around travel will be forthcoming.
+We are going to be asking our families to bring their children to camp.
+Minimizing risk of exposure in the days leading up to camp, first contact with campers, and the initial 5 days of each session will be critical to successfully running Kippewa this summer.
+Shared transportation increases the risk of spread before campers arrive at camp.

 Outdoor Activities and Trips

 We are fortunate that so many activities at camp already take place outdoors and many of our buildings have large porches that can be used for activity space.
 To create additional, usable, outdoor program space we have added a wrap-around deck to the Playhouse (theater), are expanding the porch on The Loft (upper arts building), and are placing open-sided tents in various areas around camp.
 Additionally, we will maximize the ventilation of interior spaces with fans and open windows and will decrease the number of people in these spaces.
 Part of our modified bubble plan includes continuing with self-contained trips enjoying the outdoors and the beauty of Maine.
 We can still hike, canoe, camp, and enjoy the wilderness safely without interacting with the outside world!